EmmaEwert/KITTY/docs/manual/tutorial.rst

 .. figure:: images/tutorial-recap-files.png
 	:align: center

+	**Project** folder contents

 The contents of my ``Assets/Maps/Tutorial`` folder looks like this.
 Yours should be roughly similar, though probably with a different number of tilesets and images.

 Scene Hierarchy
 ```````````````

-The scene hierarchy just contains the tilemap prefab, and nothing else.
+The scene **Hierarchy** just contains the tilemap prefab, and nothing else.

 .. figure:: images/tutorial-recap-scene.png
 	:align: center

+	Final scene **Hierarchy**

-As you can see, there are no floating GameObjects to keep track of.
+As you can see, there are no floating ``GameObject``s to keep track of.
 I recommend making one fully
 self-contained scene per tilemap – that way, you can change mechanics as you see fit from one map
 to the next.